iggym/Swift-Conventions-Style-Guide/README.md

 ## Comments
 * Comments should describe Why NOT What.
 Why the code is implemented in a particular way.
-* Comments should be current and relevant to explaining why
+* Comments should be current and relevant to explaining why.

 ```swift
 //does Some Stuff because there is stuff to do